 Adapted from Edward R. Atkinson, in W.D.
 Miles (Ed.), “American Chemists and Chemical Engineers,” American Chemical Society, Washington, DC, 1976, p 147.

-Dr. Coates is the winner of the Gustavus John Esselen Award for Chemistry in the Public Interest.
-The delayed award ceremony will take place October 14, 2021 at the Charles Hotel, Cambridge Massachusetts.
+Dr. Low is the winner of the Gustavus John Esselen Award for Chemistry in the Public Interest.
+The award ceremony will take place April 29, 2022 at the Harvard Faculty Club, Cambridge Massachusetts.
 Details will appear in the Nucleus shortly and also be found here.

-Carolyn R. Bertozzi, Ph.D., Anne T. and Robert M. Bass Professor of Chemistry and Professor of Chemical and Systems Biology and Radiology, Stanford University; Howard Hughes Medical Institute Investigator; Baker Family co-Director of ChEM-H. Chemical Approaches to Problems in Global Health.
+Carolyn R. Bertozzi, Ph.D., Anne T. and Robert M. Bass Professor of Chemistry and Professor of Chemical and Systems Biology and Radiology, Stanford University; Howard Hughes Medical Institute Investigator; Baker Family co-Director of ChEM-H. Topic of Esselen Award Address: Chemical Approaches to Problems in Global Health.

 Jennifer A. Doudna, Howard Hughes Institute Investigator, Kashing Chancellor’s Chair in Biomedical and Health Sciences, Professor of Biochemistry, Biophysics and Structural Biology, University of California, Berkeley.
-Re-writing the Code of Life: The Impacts and Ethics of Genome Editing.
+Topic of Esselen Award Address: Re-writing the Code of Life: The Impacts and Ethics of Genome Editing.

-Neil M. Donahue, Thomas Lord Professor of Chemistry, Chemical Engineering and Engineering and Public Policy, Carnegie-Mellon University, Atmospheric Ozonolysis: From Collisional Energy Transfer to Particle Physics and Everything in Between.
+Neil M. Donahue, Thomas Lord Professor of Chemistry, Chemical Engineering and Engineering and Public Policy, Carnegie-Mellon University.
+Topic of Esselen Award Address: Atmospheric Ozonolysis: From Collisional Energy Transfer to Particle Physics and Everything in Between.

-Timothy M.Swager, John D. MacArthur Professor of Chemistry, MIT and Director of the Deshpande Center for Technological Innovation, Chemical/Biological Sensing: Science and Real World Applications.
+Timothy M.Swager, John D. MacArthur Professor of Chemistry, MIT and Director of the Deshpande Center for Technological Innovation.
+Topic of Esselen Award Address: Chemical/Biological Sensing: Science and Real World Applications.

 Michael H. Gelb, Harry and Catherine Jaynne Boand Endowed Professor of Chemistry and Biochemistry at the University of Washington in Seattle.